cybex-gmbh/transmorpher/README.md

 It is technically possible to use the same bucket for all 3, but it is recommended to split it up to help manage and secure the files.

+> [!IMPORTANT]
+> When using direct S3 multipart uploads for originals, configure an S3 lifecycle rule
+> on the originals bucket to automatically abort incomplete multipart uploads after
+> **24 hours**.
+This mirrors the upload slot expiry and prevents abandoned multipart
+> uploads from accumulating storage costs.

 Privacy settings:

 - all file storages should be private